 Are you doing security testing before releasing the apps?

-If yes, it means that your concerned about security.
+If yes, it means you’re concerned about security.
 If not, then your app’s and user’s security are at risk by intruders.
-Organisation should do the security testing before releasing the apps in production environment.
-Also it’s important to do the security testing after releasing in the production environment because it gives testers a full potential to do the testing from the attacker perspective, and the testing results will expose the external attack vectors.
+Organisations should do the security testing before releasing the apps in production environment.
+Also, it’s important to do the security testing after releasing in the production environment because it gives testers a full potential to do the testing from the attacker perspective, and the testing results will expose the external attack vectors.

 Are you secure against authentication and authorization attacks?

-Authentication and Authorization are the two areas which needs more focus to secure and that’s why it’s being listed in the OWASP mobile TOP 10 2016 attacks.
-Both the mechanisms are important for mobile app security because if one of them failed then it leads to total takeover of an user account.
+Authentication and Authorization are the two areas which needs more focus to be secure and that’s why it’s being listed in the OWASP mobile TOP 10 2016 attacks.
+Both the mechanisms are important for mobile app security because if one of them fails, it leads to total takeover of the user’s account.
 For authentication, developers have to implement security practices like password policy, preventing brute force attacks to cover the authentication areas like forgot password, login page, changing password and so on.
-Implementing two factor/Multi factor authentication helps to protect against authentication attacks, by having OTP login or verification code to mails and with biometrics.
+Implementing two factor/multi factor authentication helps to protect against authentication attacks, by having OTP login or verification code to mails and with biometrics.

 When you are releasing the application updates with security patches, make sure it reaches all the end users before hacker makes a move because they look for apps that don’t release security updates.
-However, users updating the apps can vary and take some time to reach all users.
-So make sure the users to update the apps that contain critical patches.
+However, users updating the apps can vary.
+So make sure the users update the apps that contain critical patches.

-So these are some of the best practices that developers can follow to secure their mobile applications and these should be done properly.
-Organizations should focus more on mobile application security as given towards web application because people are interacting with the app using mobile app more when compared to the web application.
+So the above are some of the best practices that developers can follow to secure their mobile applications and these should be done properly.
+Organizations should focus more on mobile application security as given towards web applications because people interacting with the app using mobile apps are more when compared to the web applications.

-To find best remedy on this, you can approach a top information security company like Briskinfosec for ensuring the protection and the strengthening of your security systems.
-We at Briskinfosec, work with a dedicated team of reputed security engineers, whom strive with perseverance for establishing top notch security.
+To find best remedy on this, you can approach a top information security company like Briskinfosec.
+We at Briskinfosec, work with a dedicated team of reputed security engineers, whom strive with dedicated perseverance for establishing top notch security.
 Our security engineers have rectified various security issues in mobile applications, and also in other mobile security related issues, faced by companies.

 Unlike other firms, we don’t follow the standards blindly.
 We have our own methodology – NCRDC MAST (National Cyber Defence and Research Centre) Mobile Application Security Testing) framework alongside with other legitimate frameworks for producing best results.
 We have been listed as one among the “Top 20 Most Promising Cyber Security Provider” by the “CIO Review” consistently for 2 years.
 We have also set the “India Book of Records” for identifying most number of vulnerabilities.